 Tap boxes come in a few different types.
-The most common:
+The most common are explained below.

-This is the most common.
-The tap box plugs on to one end of the busway run.
+This the most common.
+The tap box plugs into one end of the busway run.
 A neck extends from a metal housing that encloses the lugs to supply power to the bus bars.
 The sides remove to allow access to the lugs.
-Pipe and wire is normally used to supply the power.
+Pipe and wire are normally used to supply the power.

-Another common tap box solution.
-The tap box plugs into a port hole opening in plug-in busway.
-These install like a bus plug (no over-current protection).
+This is another common tap box solution that plugs in to plug-in busway through a port hole.
+These install like a bus plus (no over current protection).
 A plug-in tap box requires two end closures for the busway run.
 There are a couple of advantages to this style.
 One is that it can plug in anywhere along the bus run.
 Two, a plug-in tap box can easily be relocated along the busway line.
 Third, a plug-in tap box is independent of the busway material (aluminum or copper).

-A center tap box allows power to be supplied to the middle of the busway run. center tap boxes access the busway at the joints between two busway sections.
-This style is available for Westinghouse Lifeline busway and Siemens Bull Dog busway, for a few examples.
+A center tap box allows power to be supplied to the middle of the busway run.
+Center tap boxes access the busway at the joints between two busway sections.
+This style is available for Westinghouse Lifeline busway and Siemens Bulldog busway, for example.